-The spiritual traditions behind the Sacred Mayan Journey (Travesía Sagrada Maya), a canoe trip paddling to Cozumel in Mexico, have put this journey on many bucket lists.
+The spiritual traditions behind the Sacred Mayan Journey (Travesía Sagrada Maya), a canoe trip to Cozumel, have put this Mexico adventure on many bucket lists.
+Fortunately for you adventurers, SMJ returns in May 2025!

 A Bit of Maya Background on the Sacred Mayan Journey

-The Sacred Mayan Journey is a pre-Hispanic (1250 to 1519 A.D.) ritual to honor and worship Ixchel, goddess of the moon, tides, fertility, birth and medicine.
-Ixchel’s temple was on the island of Cozumel, and Mayans, hoping for fruitful crops and families, paddled there from the mainland in canoes to pay homage and bring gifts in a ritual that had not been practiced for 500 years.
+The Sacred Mayan Journey is a pre-Hispanic ritual dating to 1250 to 1519 A.D.
+Scholars say it’s a way to honor and worship Ixchel, goddess of the moon, tides, fertility, birth and medicine.
+Ixchel’s temple was said to be on the island of Cozumel.
+Therefore, the Maya, hoping for fruitful crops and families, paddled there from the mainland in canoes to pay homage.
+Today, they again bring gifts in a ritual that has not been practiced for 500 years.

-Many details, including maritime routes of the voyage, were uncovered and led to the timing of the annual event during the month of May.
-It takes place annually in mid May and all ceremonies and rituals use traditional music and dances.
-It’s a very special time to visit and you can read Riviera Maya’s Underground World and My Kind of Beach at Playa Del Carmen — other stories on FTF — for an full overview of the region’s attractions.
+Many historic details, including maritime routes of the voyage, have been uncovered.
+This knowledge led to the timing of the annual event during the month of May.
+It takes place annually in mid-May and all ceremonies and rituals use traditional music and dances.
+It’s a very special time to visit; however the region is enticing year-round.
+(Read Riviera Maya’s Underground World and My Kind of Beach at Playa Del Carmen — other stories on FTF — for an full overview of local attractions.

 Canoeing to Cozumel and Back